 This seminar [Chemistry 795(0)] is a credit (CR) requirement.
-Students must complete this requirement within six months of entry into the PhD program.
+Students must complete this requirement after successful completion of the Oral Comprehensive exam, and must be held no later than the end of term 7.
 It is about a 30 minute presentation, and is usually based on the thesis research topic.
 As with the MSc seminar, the goal is not the presentation of new data, but an explanation of the thesis research area which should be geared to a general audience of chemists.
 At the conclusion of the open discussion period following your seminar presentation, you may have your annual Supervisory Committee meeting.
 Please note it is a Faculty of Science policy that all PhD students are required to hold a Supervisory Committee meeting once a year following the Doctoral Seminar to informally present and discuss the progress made in your research project.

 Doctoral Oral Comprehensive Requirement

 The examination will normally be of the oral type.
-To facilitate the selection of topics to be covered, the student will present a research seminar [Chemistry 795(0)] not more than 6 months after entry into the program for regular students and not later than 6 months after returning from work term for Co-op students.
-Immediately following the Chemistry 795(0) presentation, the student’s PhD Advisory Committee, in consultation with the student’s supervisor(s), will define the topics to be covered.
-The Comprehensive/Qualifying Examination will be scheduled to occur within six (6) to twelve (12) weeks of the Chemistry 795(0) presentation, but must take place in the second term.
-The candidate is given the paper 30 minutes before the examination and allowed to collect his/her thoughts, write down formulae, etc. In general, the student will be asked to complete 6 questions chosen from among the 9 on the examination paper.
+To facilitate the selection of topics to be covered, the student is required to hold a committee meeting at the end of term 1 or within the first six weeks of term 2 for regular students and within 4 months after returning from their work term for PhD Co-op students.
+Immediately following the committee meeting, the student’s PhD Advisory Committee, in consultation with the student’s supervisor(s), will define the topics to be covered.
+The Comprehensive/Qualifying Examination will be scheduled to occur within six (6) to twelve (12) weeks of the committee meeting but must take place in the second term.
+The candidate is given the exam 30 minutes before the examination and allowed to collect his/her thoughts, write down formulae, etc. In general, the student will be asked to complete 6 questions, 2 from each section, chosen from among the 9 on the examination paper.
 There will be an approximate time limit of 15 minutes per question.
 The student may, if he/she so desires, request one 10 minute break in the proceedings to gather his/her thoughts.

 Timing of PhD Seminar and Comprehensive Exam

-For PhD Direct Entry students, it is the fifth term.
+For PhD Direct Entry students, it is the fifth term for the exam.
 For the PhD Direct Entry students, the first three terms are the equivalent of a MSc program, thus the 4th term is the equivalent 1st term of the regular PhD program and thus the 2nd term falls on their 5th term.

 For a PhD transfer from an MSc program, the student can apply in their 3rd or 4th term as a MSc Student to the PhD program.
 If accepted, they start their 1st term as a PhD student in their 4th or 5th term and thus their equivalent 2nd term as a PhD student is their 5th or 6th term.